DevAry-DE/social-plugin-metadata/readme.txt

 **Quick Guide**

-To sychronize and outpout meta information (E.g. Business hours, About Us, last posts) from facebook pages.
+To sychronize and output meta information (E.g. Business hours, About Us, last posts) from facebook pages.

 1. Use the button Login and Sync (left side) to connect your facebook account with the Cloud 86 / Link Page application
 2. Once successfully logged into your facebook account, choose the pages you wish to output metadata for